IkyaRaoChennadi/food_donation/README.md

 FOOD WASTAGE MANAGEMENT PLATFORM
-A web application to enable users to donate, request, and manage surplus food securely and efficiently.
+Developed a web application to enable users to donate, request, and manage surplus food securely and efficiently.
 Donors can upload food details with images, and recipients can browse, reserve, and request food.

 🚀 Features
 👤 User authentication (register & login)